top of page

 In 2019, I began with a single queen and a mere 50 petite workers sourced from Malaysia.
 Within a year, I nurtured this small group into a bustling colony of over 5000 workers ranging in size from 2mm to 8mm.
 Additionally, a handful of gigantic majors measuring about 15mm also emerged.
 However, the journey wasn't easy.
 The transformation from egg to worker ant typically requires 26-30 days, provided the ants are kept at an average temperature of 30 degrees Celsius.
 For the larger majors, the process is lengthier, approximately 45-50 days.
 The ant habitat has undergone numerous enhancements during this period.
 On an average day, the queen can produce around a hundred eggs.

 About ant farms, I could inundate you with a plethora of details, but brevity is key here.
 The foundation should be a blend of sand and loam in equal proportions.
-Thoroughly mix it, next, portion it out into individual bags and refrigerate them for about a week to ten days.
+Thoroughly mix it, next, portion it out into individual bags and freeze (-18 degrees C) for about a week to ten days.
 This process helps eliminate any potential contaminants or microbial life.
 Post this stage, each bag (around 500 grams) should be microwaved (at 800 Watts) for 3 minutes.
 Subsequently, open the bags and allow the mixture to cool down.
 And there you have it, you're all set to get started.
 If you're in a rush to accommodate your new Carebara diversa colony then you can buy the substrate from us.

 I do not recommend using a heating mat for the ant farm but a 12-volt self-regulating heating cable powered up by a 5-volt transformer and of course, controlled by a digital multi-sensor thermoregulator with time setting option control, so you can set different temperatures during the daytime and overnight.